samchillcott/TDD_REST/README.md

 ## Features

 - Each button uses a different HTTP method to interact with JSON Placeholder.
-- Alerts once method successful and displays status code.
+- Once async function completes it displays a success message, the REST method used, status code and body (where appropriate).

 ## What I Learned